justindthomas/wordpress-heroku/wp-content/plugins/add-link-to-facebook/readme.txt

 = 1.129 =
 One new feature, one improvement

-= 1.128 =
-One bugfix, four improvements

-= 1.127 =
-Three bugfixes, six improvements

-= 1.126 =
-One bugfix, three improvements

-= 1.125 =
-One bugfix

 == Setup guide ==

 **If you have more than one Facebook account, either logout completely or login to the correct account before you start.**